Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 23 miles

-Big Basin Redwoods State Park is a true gem and makes a great day trip from Santa Cruz.
-Located just 23 miles from Santa Cruz, Big Basin Redwoods is the oldest state park in California and home to some of the biggest and oldest redwood trees in the world, with some estimated to be 1000 to 2,500 years old.
+Located just 23 miles from Santa Cruz, Big Basin Redwoods is the oldest state park in California and home to some of the biggest and oldest redwood trees in the world, with some estimated to be 1,000 to 2,500 years old.

-Some of the ancient California redwoods in Big Basin have been around for almost 2000 years, making them even older than the Roman Empire.
-Some of these giant old-growth redwoods stand over 300 feet tall and measure over 18 feet across.
-The best place to see redwoods in Big Basin Redwoods State Park is along the park’s hiking trails.
+Some of the ancient California redwoods in Big Basin are actually old-growth coast redwood trees, which have been around for almost 2000 years, making them even older than the Roman Empire.

 • Skyline to the Sea Meteor and Loop Trail: The Skyline to the Sea Meteor and Loop Trail is 4.7 miles and will take you past some of the biggest redwoods in the park without the crowds of the Redwoods Loop Trail.
+Access to this trail is also from the main parking area.

 In addition to the massive redwoods, the park also features a variety of wildlife and beautiful natural landscapes, including waterfalls, creeks, and lush greenery.
-Keep your eyes peeled for western gray squirrels, bobcats, and some picture-worthy banana slugs!
+Keep your eyes peeled for western gray squirrels, bobcats, and some picture-worthy banana slugs.

 3. Wilder Ranch State Park